shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 Click the **Save** button to save the teapot model.

 An important thing to note at this point is that the steps you just completed will be the same steps artists take when opening and saving workfiles throughout the pipeline.
 The File Open and File Save dialogs are part of Workfiles App.
-This "multi" app runs in all of the DCCs supported by the Shotgun integrations and provides a consistent workflow for all artists.
+This "multi" app runs in all of the DCCs supported by the {% include product %} integrations and provides a consistent workflow for all artists.

 The next step is to make some changes to your teapot.
 Make sure the lid geometry is separate from the rest of the model so that it can be rigged later on.

 {% include figure src="./images/tutorial/image_16.png" %}

-Once you're satisfied with your work, run the **Shotgun > File Save…** menu action again.
+Once you're satisfied with your work, run the **{% include product %} > File Save…** menu action again.
 This time the dialog will default your version number to 2.
 The automatic incrementing of the file version allows artists to maintain a complete history of the work they've done.
 Click the Save button.

 {% include figure src="./images/tutorial/image_17.png" %}

 Once you have saved the Teapot model to version 2, you are ready for the last step in this section of the tutorial.

 Now that your Teapot model is ready, you need to publish it so that it can be surfaced and rigged.
-To publish, click the **Shotgun > Publish…** menu action.
+To publish, click the **{% include product %} > Publish…** menu action.
 You will be presented with the Publish App dialog.

 {% include figure src="./images/tutorial/image_18.png" %}